sylhare/Type-on-Strap/README.md

 A file will be create following the format `yyyy-mm-dd-title-of-the-post.md` with default post attributes inside.
 Nothing will happen if the file exists already.

+### Git hooks
+Git hooks are provided in `hooks/`.
+The pre-commit hook, when enabled, will check for Gulp and gulpfile.js and auto-optimize assets every time you commit.

+To install the hook:

+`ln lib/hooks/pre-commit .git/hooks/pre-commit`

+*Note: It's still a work in progress.*

 ### Use as Ruby Gem 💎